fenago/ai-test-automation/lab_guides/lab16.md

-Lab: ChatGPT and Bard for Test Autoamtion
+Lab: ChatGPT and Bard for Test Automation
 -----------------------------------------